-- TGS should develop a community engagement protocol that is based on the San Code of Research Ethics.
-This should be done in consultation with the affected communities.
-This should include a communication strategy and grievance mechanism. - TGS should contribute to assisting with collaboration on independent research on how fish species on the West Coast such as snoek respond to seismic surveying.
-TGS will further contact relevant scientific research institutions to offer the potential of collaborating in independent on-water research during the survey. - Consult with communities on potential ways in which to make a positive contribution to the communities.
+- Searcher should continue to implement the community engagement protocol that they developed in 2023.
+This protocol aims to address the impact on vulnerable groups and uncertainty, and also have an educational component. - There should be a grievance mechanism available for the duration of the seismic surveys. - Searcher should contribute to assisting with collaboration on independent research on how fish species on the West Coast such as snoek respond to seismic surveying.
+Searcher will further contact relevant scientific research institutions to offer the potential of collaborating in independent onwater research during the survey. - Consult with communities on potential ways in which to make a positive contribution to the communities.